snurr-group/mofga/README.md

 conda install -c conda-forge scikit-optimize networkx=2.2
 ```
 Note: networkx is the prerequisite of ToBaCCo.
 We tested ToBaCCo 3.0 using networkx version 2.2.
 Other versions of networkx maybe compatible with ToBaCCo (see [ToBaCCo 3.0](https://github.com/tobacco-mofs/tobacco_3.0) for more details)

-Once MOFGA environment is setup, you can clone or download MOFGA to use.

 # What is in MOFGA?
 Important components of MOFGA are listed here.
 For more details, please read the included manual.pdf